Kakifrucht/HalfminerSystem/HalfminerLand/README.md

     - Forces all WorldGuard regions to be regenerated (can take a while)
     - See the current free land amount a player can buy or change it
     - Pin (and unpin) a teleport point at the top in the */landtp* menu
+    - Remove all WorldGuard regions, without deleting the associated lands
     - Specify a custom title for a currently owned land via */hml customtitle [title]*, remove it by using */hml customtitle -c*
     - Get and set the remaining fly time (for */land fly*)